Preston-Coding/EgsEcfEditorApp/README.md

 - `ItemsConfig.ecf`

 ### Content Recognition
 At file loading the tool parses the file content according to the attached definition.
-The tool is balanced to the variety of the subtleties of the spelling in the `.ecf` files.
+The tool is balanced to the variety of the subtleties of the spellings in the `.ecf` files.
 Due to the design goal `the output should match input in at much details as possible` the tool in its release state will likely also report failures in the default `.ecf` files of the game.
 This is not a tool bug, but developer inaccuracies that may or may not be compensated for by a fallback.
 In order to achieve reliable behavior, I have chosen to report such bugs rather than legitimizing these inaccuracies by the definition.
 For details see [File Content Recognition](#file-content-recognition).

 ### Content Creation
 At saving a `.ecf` file the whole content in the file is wiped and recreated.